Inside Kunal · a private inquiry

 It lacks human surprise

 In most projects he's builder, user, operator, and judge.
 Only another person can introduce desires he didn't author.
-Pivot is the exception.
+Pivot and Vibin are the exception.

 The problem isn't worthy enough